 Having the aperture ring alone, is already a big plus.
 Everything else is a bonus.

-Check out the current price of the Sony 50mm f/2.5 G on Amazon.
+Check out the current street price of the Sony 50mm f/2.5 G on Amazon.

 This is one of the most bang-for-the-buck lenses in Sony’s full frame lens line-up.
 It’s tiny, it’s fast and it’s relatively cheap.